Predictia/AQUA/docs/sphinx/source/contributing.rst

 1. Navigate to the AQUA GitHub repository.
 2. Click on the "Issues" tab.
 3. Click the "New issue" button.
-4. Choose the "Bug report" template and provide a detailed description of the issue, including steps to reproduce, expected behavior, and any relevant error messages.
+4. Choose provide a detailed description of the issue, including steps to reproduce, expected behavior, and any relevant error messages.

 Suggesting Features
 -------------------